-Having an extra pair of school shoes for your son hidden at the top of a closet so that when he tears a hole in his good ones while skateboarding, you don’t have to go emergency shopping before the big school performance.
-Hypothetically, of course…
+- Having an extra pair of school shoes for your son hidden at the top of a closet so that when he tears a hole in his good ones while skateboarding, you don’t have to go emergency shopping before the big school performance.
+(Just me??)

-We can apply that same thinking to running and planning our social media pages for our business.
+We can apply this same thinking to our social media pages.

-Because nothing is worse than having a crazy morning, with a million phone calls, a kid crying and hanging on your leg, and you are trying to post AMAZING CONTENT.
-Let’s get planned ahead, so you can be more flexible with your timing and schedule.
+Because nothing is worse than having a crazy morning, with a million phone calls, a child crying and hanging on your leg, and you are trying to post AMAZING CONTENT.

 1. Get your Social Media pages scheduled out 1 week.

-Also, this allows you to batch your time (read more about that process here).
+Also, this allows you to batch your time!
 If you know that Mondays are the days you have more time to sit and think, block out a couple of hours on Mondays, create and schedule all of your social media posts for the week, and be done with it!

-*Note: You’ll still want to check in regularly to respond to any comments as needed, but most of the “work” will be done and ready.
+*Note: You’ll still want to check in regularly to respond to any comments as needed, but most of the “work” will be done and ready to go.

 2. Keep a folder of “evergreen” posts.